JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 On the task of Covid19 detection, so far, with the very limited data available, Sensitivity/Specificity/Accuracy are ~75%/~80%/~77% respectively, as seen [in this screenshot](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/____covid19Accuracy.png), (although the model has been trained specifically on a [pneumonia dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/download), but not covid19 dataset).

+For the task of non-Covid19 pneumonia detection, the new code base has: Sensitivity/Specificity/Accuracy of ~89%/~88%/~89% respectively, as seen [in this screenshot](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/___pneumonia_detector_accuracy.png).

 # Xray Scan Test Viability